-RECOMMENDATION/MOTION: That approval of the Memorandum of Understanding (MOU) between the Miller Park Zoo and the Miller Park Zoological Society (MPZS) be approved and that the Mayor and City Clerk be authorized to execute the necessary documents.
+RECOMMENDATION/MOTION: That the Memorandum of Understanding (MOU) with the Miller Park Zoological Society (MPZS) be approved and the Mayor and City Clerk be authorized to execute the necessary documents.

-BACKGROUND: The Miller Park Zoological Society is an independent nonprofit 501(c) (3) organization that has a long history of supporting the operations, education and conservation efforts for the Miller Park Zoo.
-The Zoo and MPZS has operated together for more than 25 years without an official, signed contract or MOU.
+BACKGROUND: The MPZS is an independent nonprofit 501(c) (3) organization that has a long history of supporting the operations, education and conservation efforts for the Miller Park

+Zoo.
+The Zoo and MPZS have operated together for more than twenty-five, (25), years without an official, signed contract or MOU.
 Best practices suggest that an MOU be in place to assist in the facilitation of this partnership.
-The lack of an approved MOU between the Zoo and MPZS was identified as a major concern during the latest accreditation process by the Association of Zoos and Aquariums (AZA).
-It was one of the factors that led to a one-year accreditation approval instead of the normal five-year approval.
-Approval of an MOU will greatly enhance the Zoo's probability of earning the five-year accreditation during next year's review.
+The lack of an approved MOU between the Zoo and MPZS was identified as a major concern during the latest accreditation process by the Association of Zoos and Aquariums, (AZA).
+It was one of the factors that led to a one (1) year accreditation approval instead of the normal five (5) year approval.
+Approval of an MOU will greatly enhance the Zoo's probability of earning the five (5) year accreditation during next year's review.